llperez/jaccard-loss-rec/README.md

-# jaccard-loss-recsys
+# jaccard-loss-rec
-Jaccard index loss for recommendations
+Experiments with a Jaccard index-like log-loss function